gnames/gnuuid/README.md

 # Package gnuuid

-This is a helper package to generate UUID v5 for globalnames.org name-strings.
+This is a helper package to generate UUID v5 for globalnames.org name-strings or files.